Free California LLC Filings Are Over

 The filing fee for an LLC or nonprofit’s California Statement of Information is $20.
 The filing fee for a California corporation’s Statement of Information is $25.

 Interested in starting an LLC?
-Use our guide to forming an LLC in CA. We walk you through the entire process, step-by-step (with lots of helpful hints along the way).
+Use our guide to forming an LLC in CA. We walk you through the entire process step by step (with lots of helpful hints along the way).
 We’ve also got a helpful guide on how to form a corporation in California

 If the process of navigating the rules to form a business still seems daunting, don’t sweat it.
 We’re here so that you never have to go it alone.
+We can handle everything from formation plans to compliance for you, so you can focus on actually running your business.

 Disclaimer: The content on this page is for information purposes only and does not constitute legal, tax, or accounting advice.
 If you have specific questions about any of these topics, seek the counsel of a licensed professional.